CommunityToolkit/WindowsCommunityToolkit/docs/controls/LayoutTransformControl.md

 # LayoutTransformControl

-The [LayoutTransformControl](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.controls.layouttransformcontrol) is a control that apply Matrix transformations on any `FrameworkElement` of your application.
+The [LayoutTransformControl](https://docs.microsoft.com/en-us/dotnet/api/microsoft.toolkit.uwp.ui.controls.layouttransformcontrol) is a control that applies Matrix transformations on any `FrameworkElement` of your application.

 The transformations that can be applied are one of the following:

 * Rotation
 * Scale
 * Skew
+* Matrix
+* Or a group of transformations (`TransformGroup`)

 ## Syntax